 When I first started beatmaking around 2009, VST2 32-Bit was most common, but 64-Bit was starting to gain in popularity.

-There was a painful period of converting your VST2 32-Bit plugins to 64-Bit versions, and organization could get messy.
+There was a painful period of converting your VST2 32-Bit plugins to 64-Bit versions.
 I never noticed any bugs from switching to 32-Bit to 64-Bit, so that was nice, but in the early stages of VST3, often plugins would be incompatible.. like a knob wouldn’t work, or it’d freeze your DAW.
-(This was around 2011 period).
+(This was around the 2011 period).

 Now 64-Bit allows much greater access to RAM on your computer, where 32-Bit only allowed 4GB!
 Yes, only 4GB of ram was allowed to be used in a 32-Bit Windows environment..

 Within music production RAM is VERY important for heavy sample-based Virtual Instruments.